epfl-ada/ada-2022-project-brian/index.md

 -Robert west for giving us a chance to work on such a "unique" dataset.

--Budweiser for reminding us that anything can be beer if it believes hard enough.
+-Budweiser for reminding us that anything can be beer if we believe hard enough.